Israeli forces attack al-Shifa hospital in Gaza City BBC News - ExBulletin

 Israeli forces attack al-Shifa hospital in Gaza City BBC News

 The Israeli army says it has taken control of al-Shifa hospital in Gaza City in what it called an operation to “thwart terrorist activity”.
-He said troops came under fire from hospital buildings and 80 people were arrested and others killed, including “Hamas terrorists”.
+He said troops killed 20 “terrorists”, including a senior commander of Hamas' internal security forces, and arrested dozens of suspects in the raid.
 Witnesses described heavy exchanges of fire around the site, where thousands of displaced people are sheltering.
 Gaza's Hamas-run Health Ministry said Israel was committing a war crime.
 Subscribe here: http://bit.ly/1rbfUog

 |